Erodium cicutarium: Self-burial dispersal

-The awn of each seed, once on the ground, responds to humidity of the environment and changes its shape accordingly.
+The awn of each seed, once on the ground, responds to the humidity of the environment and changes its shape accordingly.
 The awn coils under dehydration and uncoils when wet.
-This results in motor action of the seed, which, combined with hairs on the seed and along the length of the awns, moves the seed across the surface, eventually positioning them into a crevice and creating a drilling action that forces the seed into the ground.
-The coil and uncoil of the awns are achieved by the hygroscopic tissue in the active layer on the awns.
-Hygroscopic movement happens with respond to a change in the water content of dead plant tissue, specially in the cell wall.
+This results in motor action of the seed, which, combined with the hairs on the seed and along the length of the awns, moves the seed across the surface, eventually positioning it into a crevice and creating a drilling action that forces the seed into the ground.
+The coiling and uncoiling of the awns is achieved by the hygroscopic tissue in the active layer on the awns.
+Hygroscopic movement happens in response to a change in the water content of dead plant tissue, especially in the cell wall.
 Water absorbed by the cell wall binds to the matrix of the awns, causing it to expand and to drive the cellulose microfibrils apart, which causes the matrix to uncoil, thus straightening the awns.
 Inversely, the matrix will contract under dehydration, leading to the coil of the awns.

 Research found no correlation between weight of the awned fruits and the dispersal distance.
 E. cicutarium with larger seeds have a longer coil and uncoil time compare to smaller seeds.
 In the field, the rate of seed burial declined throughout the season.
 The larger seeds buried themselves more often than the smaller seeds.
 However, larger seeds have a harder time finding a large enough space for the seeds to be buried.
 Conversely, smaller seeds have an easier time finding a hole and drilling themselves in, and thus are more likely to be buried.

 Advantages

-The advantages of explosive dispersal and self-burial dispersal are to get mature seeds of E.cicutarium quickly to the ground during the most favorable period for burial by hygroscopic mechanisms, thus increase fitness.
+The advantages of explosive dispersal and self-burial dispersal are getting mature seeds of E.cicutarium quickly to the ground during the most favorable period for burial, thus increasing fitness.

 Distribution and ecology

+Erodium cicutarium has a very extensive native range.
+It includes all of Europe with the exception of Iceland.
+In Africa its native range extends across the north from Morocco to Egypt and also in Chad and Eritrea, but not in Sudan.
+It is also native in most of Asia according to Plants of the World Online with the exceptions of Southeast Asia, central China, and Mongolia.
+It now grows as an introduced plant in Taiwan, Korea, Japan, and the eastern half of the Russian Far East.

 The plant is widespread across North America.
 It grows as an annual in the continent's northern half.
 In the southern areas of North America, the plant tends to grow as a biennial with a more erect habit and with much larger leaves, flowers, and fruits.
 It flowers from May until August.
 Common stork's-bill can be found in bare, sandy, grassy places both inland and around the coasts.
 It is a food plant for the larvae of the brown argus butterfly.

-The seeds of this annual are a species collected by various species of harvester ants.
+The seeds of this plant are collected by various species of harvester ants.